kukabi/hydradx-nominator-bot/design/initial_design.md

 > 3. will his stake get rewards (if validator is oversubbed, nominator stake must be in first 64nom_stake(by amount) to get rewards.
 > 4. some recommendations (if these recommendations are from the clear algorythm - it would be great, there is some implementation in polkadot.js)
 > 5. may be some summary info about validators (ID/name , %, total stake)

+> **@kukabi** Cool I like these.
+I'll check out the polkadot.js algorithm.
+Also, we don't have to get this 100% right in the first release imho, we could improve it over time.

 > **@osoiotoko:**
 > `/validators` =>